On the uniqueness of the Prym map: Introduction

 \textbf{Acknowledgments.} I am very grateful to my advisor Benson Farb for suggesting the problem, his guidance and constant encouragement throughout the whole project, and for numerous comments on earlier drafts of the paper.
-I would like to thank Curtis McMullen and Dan Margalit for comments on an earlier draft; Eduard Looijenga for explaining to me properties of $\partial \M_g$; and Frederick Benirschke for many insightful conversations.
+I would like to thank Curtis McMullen and Dan Margalit for comments on an earlier draft; Eduard Looijenga for explaining to me properties of $\partial \M_g$ and VHS; and Frederick Benirschke and Casimir Kothari for many insightful conversations.
+I would also like to thank the anonymous referees for their many suggestions to help with the readability and clarity of the paper.